Rajput: Shah Jahan's period

-One of the most conspicuous event of Shah Jahan's period was rebellion of Bundela rajputs, which was crushed by prince Aurangzeb with iron hand.
+Under Shah Jahan, the Bundela Rajputs were embroiled in internal strife and imperial intervention.
+Jhujhar Singh, son of the Bundela leader Vir Singh Deo, rebelled in 1627-28 and again in 1635.
+Shah Jahan skilfully exploited the divisions within the Bundela clan by deploying loyal Bundela chiefs such as Bhagwan Das, Bharat Shah, and Pahar Singh to suppress the rebellion.
+Although the first uprising concluded with a pardon, the second prompted a response led by Aurangzeb with support from Bundela nobles like Debi Singh, who was rewarded with the title of Raja of Orchha.
+However, Champat Rai Bundela, a staunch supporter of Jhujhar Singh’s surviving son, Prithviraj, opposed Debi Singh's appointment.
+The resulting unrest undermined Debi Singh’s authority, leading to his removal in 1637.
+Shah Jahan then placed Orchha under direct Mughal administration before appointing Pahar Singh, descendant of Vir Singh Deo, as ruler in 1642, a move which helped diminish Champat Rai’s local support.
+Throughout Shah Jahan’s reign, the Mughal court repeatedly capitalised on Bundela feuds to assert control over Bundelkhand, the Bundela Rajputs' ancestral land.

 Aurangzeb's period

+Aurangzeb had banned all Hindus from carrying weapons and riding horses but exempted the Rajputs.

 Akbar's diplomatic policy regarding the Rajputs was later damaged by the intolerant rules introduced by his great-grandson Aurangzeb.
 A prominent example of these rules included the re-imposition of Jaziya, which had been abolished by Akbar.
 However, despite imposition of Jaziya Aurangzeb's army had a high proportion of Rajput officers in the upper ranks of the imperial army and they were all exempted from paying Jaziya.
 The Rajputs then revolted against the Mughal empire.
-Aurangzeb's conflicts with the Rajputs, which commenced in the early 1680s, henceforth became a contributing factor towards the downfall of the Mughal empire.
+Aurangzeb's conflicts with them, which commenced in the early 1680s, henceforth became a contributing factor towards the downfall of the Mughal empire.

-Later
+Under Maratha influence

-Historian Lynn Zastoupil states that the Mughal Emperors manipulated the appointment of the successor of the Rajput rulers.
-In the early 18th century, when the Mughal power declined, Rajput states enjoyed a brief period of independence.
-But soon the Maratha Empire (or confederacy) started collecting tribute from and harassing some Rajput states.
-Some Rajput states, in the 1780s appealed to the British East India Company for assistance against the Marathas but their requests for assistance were denied at the time.
+Historian Lynn Zastoupil states that the Mughal Emperors had manipulated the appointment of the successor of the Rajput rulers earlier.
+However, in the early 18th century, when the Mughal power declined, Rajput states enjoyed a brief period of independence.
+But soon the Maratha empire started collecting tribute from and harassing some Rajput states.
+The internal governance and political structures of the various Rajput kingdoms were weakened as a result of Maratha interference in dynastic succession disputes.
+Some Rajput states, in 1800s, appealed to the British East India Company for assistance against the Marathas but their requests for assistance were denied at the time.